 Derivation of the kinematic equations

-We start with the definitions of average acceleration, and average velocity,
+We start with the definitions of average acceleration and average velocity,

 $\bar a=\dfrac{\Delta v}{\Delta t}$

-$\bar v=\dfrac{\Delta x}{\Delta t}$
+$\bar v=\dfrac{\Delta x}{\Delta t}$.

-And we take the initial velocity, $v_1=v_0$, and the final velocity, $v_2=v$.
-So $v$ is now the velocity after the time interval of $t$, or the velocity at time $t$.
-The change in velocity is therefore, $\Delta v=v_2-v_1=v-v_0$.
+Next, we take the initial velocity to be $v_1=v_0$ and the final velocity to be $v_2=v$.
+So $v$ is now the velocity after a time interval of $t$, that is, the velocity at time $t$.
+The change in velocity is therefore $\Delta v=v_2-v_1=v-v_0$.

-Putting these in the average acceleration equation:
+Putting these into the average acceleration equation:

 $a=\dfrac{v-v_0}{t}$.